-Who is Jay Contway?
+Who was Jay Contway?

-Jay is a native Montana artist who raised working quarter horses.
+Jay was a native Montana artist who raised working quarter horses.
 He spent time on the rodeo circuit.
 His knowledge and respect for the working cowboy shows clearly in his art.
 Appreciation for the history, his own native ancestry, and the people and animals of the west is illustrated in his work.

 Jay was born in Malta, in Eastern Montana, and was raised in the ranching area.
 His ancestry includes Native American, English, and Irish.
 He attended Northern Montana College in Havre and the College of Great Falls to earn a teaching certificate.

-Keep up with Jay on his socials:
+Keep up with the Jay Contway Legacy on our socials: